 Developed over a century, the SM is one of the crowning achievements of science.
-It is built on a remarkable set of axioms of local quantum field theory, special relativity and group theory, and has been both strongly guided by and predictive of a vast set of experimental observations.
-The SM's theoretical structure and past consistency with experimental data together led to the prediction of the Higgs boson, which was spectacularly confirmed by its observation at the LHC in 2012.
+It is built on a remarkable set of axioms of local quantum field theory, special relativity and group theory and has been both strongly guided by and predictive of a vast set of experimental observations.
+The theoretical structure of the SM and past consistency with experimental data together led to the prediction of the Higgs boson, which was spectacularly confirmed by its observation at the LHC in 2012.

 Nevertheless, the SM is not expected to be the most fundamental theory of matter and forces.
-First, the Higgs sector of the SM is not as axiomatic as the rest of the theory; the Higgs field's fermionic- and self-interactions are parametrized phenomenologically without a fully dynamical construction.
-Second, the parameter describing the Higgs boson mass receives large quantum corrections that are very sensitive to unknown physics at arbitrarily high energy scales.
+First, the Higgs sector of the SM is not as axiomatic as the rest of the theory: the fermionic interactions and the self-interactions of the Higgs field are parametrized phenomenologically without a fully dynamical construction.
+Second, the parameter describing the Higgs boson mass receives large quantum corrections that are very sensitive to unknown physics at arbitrarily high-energy scales.
 The small observed value of the Higgs boson mass raises the concern of 'naturalness' of the Higgs sector, because it requires an extremely tuned set of conditions at higher energies.
-Such 'fine-tuning' is prevented in other sectors of the SM by its symmetry structure [112], and can be alleviated for the Higgs mass parameter as well by extending the field content and symmetries of the theory.
+Such 'fine-tuning' is prevented in other sectors of the SM by its symmetry structure109 and can be alleviated for the Higgs mass parameter as well by extending the field content and symmetries of the theory.
 The fine-tuning associated with the Higgs mass increases quadratically with the energy scale of new physics, which creates an expectation that the new physics could be around the corner.

-Another set of deficiencies in the SM relate to crucial facts of cosmological significance-the observed excess of matter over antimatter in the universe, dark matter, dark energy and cosmic inflation, all of which are beyond the scope of the SM.
-Finally, the force of gravity cannot be accommodated into the SM's quantum field-theoretic framework.
+Another set of deficiencies in the SM relates to crucial facts of cosmological significance - the observed excess of matter over antimatter in the universe, neutrino mass, dark matter, dark energy and cosmic inflation, all of which are beyond the scope of the SM.
+Finally, the force of gravity cannot be accommodated into the quantum field-theoretic framework of the SM.

 For these reasons, physics beyond the SM is expected to show up.
-A-priori there is no definitive prediction for the energy scale at which new physics may be revealed.
+A priori there is no definitive prediction for the energy scale at which new physics may be revealed.
 Nevertheless, these considerations justify current and future particle physics experiments that are designed to observe phenomena not explainable by the SM.

-We discussed the theoretical reasoning for the W boson mass to be a sensitive probe of certain aspects of new physics, which explains why its measurement has been pursued with increasing precision (progressing by two orders of magnitude) over the last three decades.
+We discussed the theoretical reasoning for the W boson mass to be a sensitive probe of certain aspects of new physics, which explains why its measurement has been pursued with increasing precision (progressing by two orders of magnitude) over the past three decades.
 Finally, we have an M_W measurement that shows a significant tension; it is the largest deviation observed from a prediction of the SM.
 The most exciting possibility is that the new physics that this deviation points towards will reveal itself as new particles in the near future.